 I know you’re tired.
 Parenthood is exhausting.
 Just getting out the door has become a monumental task.
 When your days are full of nursing or pumping, diapers, back to work, family management, and all the other bajillion things that you need to get done before the sun goes down (and your baby wakes up, amirite?) thinking about insurance coverage violations are the LAST thing you have … Continue reading The ACA & Breastfeeding Insurance Coverage

 Confused about your pumping rights in the workplace?
 Fear not!
 Breastfeed Chicago and the American Civil Liberties Union of Illinois teamed up to bring you this handy webinar to walk you through the laws that protect your right to pump at work!
-Part One Part Two Part Three Part Four Like what we’ve done?
+Like what we’ve done?
 Want to see more stuff like this?
-Donate to Breastfeed Chicago so … Continue reading Webinar: Pumping in the Workplace – Your rights in Illinois
+Donate to Breastfeed Chicago so we can continue to bring you solid information … Continue reading Webinar: Pumping in the Workplace – Your Rights in Illinois

 Join ACLU-IL and Breastfeed Chicago for a lunchtime webinar outlining your rights to pump during the workday.
 The presentation will include an explanation of state and federal laws relating to pumping in the workplace, including the Illinois Nursing Mothers in the Workplace Act, the Illinois Human Rights Act, and the Affordable Care Act.
 We will also discuss strategies for talking with your employer about pumping … Continue reading Pumping at Work?
 Understand Your Rights.